 Commercial Truck Driver Insurance

 Interstate commercial truck drivers and companies must maintain general liability insurance of at least $750,000 on every vehicle weighing over 10,001 pounds (in some cases, such insurance requirements may be as high as $5 million, depending upon the type of cargo being hauled).
-This amount is significantly above the amount required by most states, which tends to be around $50,000.
+This amount is significantly above the amount required by most states for automobiles which tends to be around $25,000.

 The benefit of this insurance coverage is that those severely injured in commercial truck accidents, and the families of those who lost a loved one due to a commercial truck accident, may have a significant financial source from which appropriate compensation may be obtained.